Hyperbolic Interaction Model For Hierarchical Multi-Label Classification: Introduction

-Inspired by recent works on learning hierarchical representations \citep{nickel2017poincare, nickel2018learning, ganea2018hyperbolicec}, we propose to embed the label hierarchy in the hyperbolic space.
-Research on representation learning indicates that the hyperbolic space is more suitable for embedding symbolic data with hierarchical structures than the Euclidean space, since the tree-likeness properties \citep{gromov1987hyperbolic, hamann2018tree, ungar2008gyrovector} of the hyperbolic space make it efficient to learn hierarchical representations with low distortion \citep{sarkar2011low, sala2018representation}.
-Besides the labels for text classification, hierarchies are ubiquitous in natural language, since linguistic ontologies are innately hierarchies (\textit{e.g.} \textit{WordNet} \citep{miller1995wordnet}).
-Some works lately demonstrate the superiority of the hyperbolic space for natural language processing tasks such as textual entailment \citep{ganea2018hyperbolicnn}, machine translation \citep{gulcehre2018hyperbolic} and word embedding \citep{dhingra2018embedding, leimeister2018skip, tifrea2018poincar}.
-We expand the range to hierarchical text classification.

-Taking advantage of the hyperbolic representation capability, we design a hyperbolic interaction model (\textit{{HyperIM}}) to classify hierarchically structured labels. \textit{{HyperIM}} embeds both document words and labels jointly in the hyperbolic space to preserve their latent structures (\textit{e.g.} structures of conceptual relations between words and parent-child relations between labels).
+Inspired by recent works on learning hierarchical representations \cite{nickel2017poincare}, we propose to embed the label hierarchy in the hyperbolic space.
+Taking advantage of the hyperbolic representation capability, we design a Hyperbolic Interaction Model (\textit{{HyperIM}}) to classify hierarchically structured labels. \textit{{HyperIM}} embeds both document words and labels jointly in the hyperbolic space to preserve their latent structures (\textit{e.g.} structures of conceptual relations between words and parent-child relations between labels).
 Semantic connections between words and labels can be furthermore explicitly measured according to the word and label embeddings, which benefits extracting the most related components from documents and constructing the label-aware document representations.
 The prediction is directly optimized by minimizing the \textit{cross-entropy} loss.
-In the remainder of this paper, the preliminaries are given in Section \ref{sec2}, the architecture of \textit{{HyperIM}} is described in Section \ref{sec3}, the effectiveness of the proposed method on the benchmark datasets comparing with the state-of-the-art methods is demonstrated in Section \ref{sec4}.
+Our contributions are summarized as follows:

+\begin{itemize} \item We adopt hyperbolic space to improve \textit{HMLC}.
+A novel model \textit{{HyperIM}} is designed to embed the label hierarchy and the document text in the same hyperbolic space.
+For the classification, semantic connections between words and labels are explicitly measured to construct the label-aware document representations. \item We present \textit{partial interaction} to improve the scalability of the interaction model.
+For large label spaces, negative sampling is used to reduce the memory usage during interaction. \item Extensive experiments on three benchmark datasets show the effectiveness of \textit{HyperIM}.
+An ablation test is performed to demonstrate the superiority of the hyperbolic space over the Euclidean space for \textit{HMLC}.
+In addition, our code is publicly available. \end{itemize}